khaos152/freegams/README.md

 *hint: if a game has 'refused classification' the script might be unable to find it!
 (for exaple: Postal 2 in Germany and Austria)*

-*hint: epic games is no longer supported as the website blocks any type of web scraping!*
+*hint: since the epic games store prohibits web scraping the notifications for their offers lack details such as images, descriptions and game titles!*